II-VI (NASDAQ:IIVI) Lifted to Outperform at Northland Securities

-Northland Securities upgraded shares of II-VI (NASDAQ:IIVI) from a market perform rating to an outperform rating in a research note published on Friday, PriceTargets.com reports.
-The brokerage currently has $70.00 price target on the scientific and technical instruments company’s stock, up from their prior price target of $60.00.
+Northland Securities upgraded shares of II-VI (NASDAQ:IIVI) from a market perform rating to an outperform rating in a research note released on Thursday morning, Benzinga reports.
+They currently have $70.00 price target on the scientific and technical instruments company’s stock, up from their prior price target of $60.00.

-A number of other analysts also recently issued reports on IIVI.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of II-VI from $63.00 to $100.00 and gave the company a buy rating in a report on Friday, February 5th.
-Barclays raised their price objective on shares of II-VI from $100.00 to $105.00 and gave the stock an overweight rating in a report on Wednesday, February 10th.
-JPMorgan Chase & Co. raised their price objective on shares of II-VI from $65.00 to $100.00 and gave the stock an overweight rating in a report on Monday, February 8th.
-B. Riley raised shares of II-VI from a neutral rating to a buy rating and set a $88.00 price objective on the stock in a report on Thursday, April 1st.
-Finally, Piper Sandler raised their price objective on shares of II-VI from $65.00 to $110.00 and gave the stock an overweight rating in a report on Wednesday, February 10th.
-Four research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
-II-VI presently has a consensus rating of Buy and a consensus price target of $89.10.
+Other analysts have also issued reports about the company.
+B. Riley upgraded II-VI from a neutral rating to a buy rating and set a $88.00 price target on the stock in a report on Thursday, April 1st.
+DA Davidson upped their target price on II-VI from $60.00 to $115.00 and gave the stock a buy rating in a report on Wednesday, February 10th.
+Barclays upped their target price on II-VI from $100.00 to $105.00 and gave the stock an overweight rating in a report on Wednesday, February 10th.
+Oppenheimer reiterated a buy rating on shares of II-VI in a report on Wednesday, February 10th.
+Finally, Needham & Company LLC upped their target price on II-VI from $71.00 to $98.00 and gave the stock a buy rating in a report on Tuesday, January 19th.
+Four research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
+The stock presently has a consensus rating of Buy and a consensus target price of $90.89.

 II-VI Incorporated develops, manufactures, and markets engineered materials, and optoelectronic components and devices worldwide.
 The company operates through two segments, Compound Semiconductors and Photonic Solutions.
 The Compound Semiconductors segment offers optical and electro-optical components and materials used in high-power CO2 lasers; fiber-delivered beam delivery systems, and processing tools and direct diode lasers for industrial lasers; and compound semiconductor epitaxial and gallium arsenide wafers.